warrenfalk/rocksdb-sharp/README.md

 }
 ```

+## Caveats and Warnings:

+### 64-bit only
+RocksDb is supported only in 64-bit mode.
+Although I contributed a fix that allows it to compile in 32-bit mode, this is untested and unsupported, may not work at all, and almost certainly will have at least some major issues and should not be attempted in production.

+### Non-stable Native
+The current version of rocksdb that makes this possible is not yet released and so this will currently build straight off the last commit I selected from the rocksdb master branch.
+Don't use this in production yet.

 ## Extras

-This project also contains a build script for building the rocksdb library on windows.
+This project also contains a build script for building the rocksdb library on Windows, which is useful on its own.
+(It also builds Linux and Mac, but these are natively supported and so are not difficult)

 ## Building Native Library